Home / microfluidic reviews / Organs-on-chip & 3d cell culture / Recent research breakthroughs in lung-on-chip technology

 Pulmonary thrombosis model

-Based on previous works on lung-on-chip microdevices [3, 5], the Wyss laboratory could elaborate an innovative alveolus-on-a-chip microdevice reproducing a pulmonary thrombosis.
+Based on previous works on lung-on-a-chip microdevices [3] [5], the Wyss laboratory could elaborate an innovating alveolus-on-chip microdevice reproducing a pulmonary thrombosis.
 They modified the system described before by using primary human lung cells instead of culture cells.
-They increased the chamber’s dimensions to have a more exposed area.
+They increased the chambers dimensions to have more exposed area.
+Human vascular endothelial cells from umbilical cord (HUVEC) were also added all over the walls of the bottom chamber to be able to replace the fluid mimicking plasma with real human blood (see Fig. 4).
+In fact, in vivo, blood is not directly in contact with the extracellular matrix.

 Real blood or “ersatz”?

-For example, Li et al. [11] used a cell culture medium with fetal bovine serum to research microvessels’ functionalities.
+In the microdevice developed by Jain & al., whole blood in native state was used.
+Substitutes are often used instead of real blood because of technical or practical difficulties due to blood natural tendency to clot.
+Human cell blood medium can be used to mimics the principal blood flow characteristics.
+For example, Li & al. [11] choose to use a cell culture medium with fetal bovine serum for their research on microvessels’ functionalities.
 However, the medium can only imitate blood properties.
-It can be an exciting approximation for some simulations, but thrombosis is a blood disease!
-It seems better to consider all the rheologic properties of the blood precisely.
+It can be an interesting approximation for some simulations but thrombosis is a blood disease!
+It seems better to precisely consider all the rheologic properties of the blood.

 Recalcified citrated or fresh native whole blood?